On this dayJul 30, 1866

 White Mob Attacks Black Voting Rights Convention in New Orleans

-After recessing at mid-day on July 30, convention members leaving the meeting were greeted by black marchers.
+After recessing at mid-day on July 30, convention members leaving the meeting were greeted by Black marchers.
 Across the street from the Mechanics Institute, a group of armed white men gathered to confront both marchers and convention delegates.
-The white mob, which included many Confederate war veterans, was convinced that the Radical Republicans sought to disenfranchise white voters while enfranchising black voters.
+The white mob, which included many Confederate war veterans, was convinced that the Radical Republicans sought to disenfranchise white voters while enfranchising Black voters.
 The mob attacked marchers and their political allies, chasing them into the Mechanics Institute.
-In the ensuing violence, often referred to as the New Orleans Massacre or the New Orleans Riot, thirty-five black marchers, and three white Radical Republicans were killed and about 100 black marchers were injured.
+In the ensuing violence, often referred to as the New Orleans Massacre, 35 Black marchers and three white Radical Republicans were killed and about 100 Black marchers were injured.